kim-money/Vet-manager/README.md

 VET-MANAGER

-This is a Comprehensive Management System for Veterinary Clinics
+This is a Comprehensive Management System for Agro-Veterinary shop

 CONTRIBUTORS
 MOSES KIMANI WANGIGI